SindieCastro/Predicting_Sales_Using_Machine_Learning/Segment_1_intro/README.md

 ### Reason for topic selection

-This topic is also relevant and practical with the push for 5G, and potential stakeholders (e.g., employers) could relate to it and/or benefit from it.
+This topic is relevant and practical with the push for 5G, and potential stakeholders (e.g., employers) could relate to it and/or benefit from it.
 It could also impress any company that is interested in communications systems.

 ### Data Description

-THe data selected had over 1,200 rows, it was downloaded for use.
+The data selected had over 1,200 rows.
+It was downloaded from Kaggle for use.
 Another dataset was also chosen as a backup, which had over 700 rows.
-We are contemplating on using both datasets, and therefore have well over the required number of data points.
 The dataset is titled SF\_wireless\_facility\_kaggle\_data.

 The dataset was inspected to ensure we had at least 1,000 data points.
-After it was confirmed that the dataset.
+After inspection, the next step will include deciding if we want to drop or replace null rows ( for example).

 ### Project Questions

+The question for our project are the following:

+- What will be the initial investment for the startup?
+- Will the radio frequency range support 5G?
+- Does the aggregate power support the addition of frequency band?
+- What is the height to the top of antenna?